Office of the Comptroller General of the Defence

 The Office of the Comptroller General of the Defence (Intervención General de la Defensa) is a department of the Ministry of Defence of Spain that exercises the internal audit of the economic and financial management of the Ministry and of the public agencies dependent on it.
 Likewise, it is responsible for acting as the military notary in the form and conditions established by the laws and for advising in matters of its competence to the superior and directive departments of the Ministry.
 The Office is integrated in the Undersecretariat of Defence but it reports to the Comptroller General of the State.

 The Office of the Comptroller General is integrated by staff from the Military Audit Corps and it is headed by the Comptroller General of the Defence, who is the official responsible for issuing the necessary instructions to ensure proper coordination and unity of judgment.

-The current comptroller general is divisional general María Teresa Gordillo López, who assumed the office on December 2024.
+The current comptroller general is divisional general María Teresa Gordillo López, who assumed the office in December 2024.
 She is the first woman to hold the office.